Tuesday, July 31, 2007

 Andy's mother was the one who taught me how to spell my name when I was little, by refusing to let me in to visit Andy until I spelled it.
 Andy would lean around her as she barricaded the door, and try to give me hints in silent sign language.
 I also remember we would hunt through their house before Christmas, trying to find where Andy's mom had hidden her Christmas presents.

-a few times.
+And I recall the BIG white chocolate Easter bunnies Andy got each year.
+I was jealous of those bunnies, even though she would usually share them with me.
+They took Easter more seriously than my family did, because they were Catholic.
+The only time I've ever been to Catholic church services was when I went with Andy's family a few times.
 That was back when services were still being given in Latin.
 I think I enjoyed that strange and incomprehensible aspect of it as a young child.
 And just a few days ago, the current Pope, Benedict, announced he'll be allowing the option of the Latin masses again.
 I approve of this decision.
 Bring back the mystery of my childhood - more Latin, and more white chocolate bunnies!